cornelius-muhatia/icube-tasks/question-three/README.md

 1. Javascript

 ## Deployment
-1. Maintain the current directory structure open index.html file with browser.
+1. Maintaining the current directory structure open index.html file with a browser.
 1. Also see [Ngnix Deployment](https://docs.nginx.com/nginx/admin-guide/web-server/serving-static-content/)

 > Deployed a live application at http://34.69.229.194/